Last updated on November 4th, 2023

 With my previous blogs, I never made any real money because I believed that I had to have at least 20,000 views per month to start making an income from my blog.

-In my four years of blogging, I have made more from Passive Blogger than I ever have with my past blogs.
+In my five years of blogging, I have made more from Passive Blogger than I ever have with my past blogs.

 Although my site is relatively new, I have implemented all the correct strategies and I am able to make an income from my blog, from the beginning.